 For those of us who want more ammo in a small-enough to conceal package, are guns that come in at the compact size.
 These guns generally have a barrel length in the 3.4-4″ range, and usually hold anywhere from eight to 17 rounds with an extended magazine.
 Here are the best compact 9mm pistols —

 Stay tuned for a handgun review on this one.
 FN sent me an FNS9-C in FDE two months ago, and I’m knee deep in it right now.
 I’ve got enough jacketed lead through it right now to confirm that this is a fantastic pistol, so much so, that I’m going to be buying one when I’m done with the review.
 It’s easy to conceal and comes with one 12-round magazine and one 17-round mag.
 I don’t want to say too much about it now, except that it is one of the best 9mm compact pistols on the market, right now, even if I can’t find a holster to save my life.
 Stay tuned for my review.
+These guys have them in stock in different variations at $499.

 Overall Length: 6.7″